freenas/freenas-docs/README.md

-FreeNAS documentation is stored as ASCII text files, that end in a .rst extension, within the FreeNAS source repository.
+FreeNAS documentation is stored as ASCII text files with a .rst extensions in the FreeNAS source repository.
 The FreeNAS Project uses the Sphinx Python documentation generator to generate documentation in HTML format.
 Anyone can download the documentation source and generate their own copy of the documentation in HTML or PDF formats.
-Users with a github account can also edit the documentation and generate git pull requests so that the edits can be reviewed and committed.
+Users with a github account can also edit the documentation and generate git pull requests for their edits to be reviewed and committed.
 This README contains instructions for getting the source, generating a copy of the documentation, and issuing a git pull request.
 It assumes that the reader is using these instructions on either a FreeBSD/PC-BSD system or a FreeBSD jail.

 ##Requirements:

 Perl must be installed on the system.

-At a minimum, the following software needs to be installed as the root/superuser.
-If this is the first time you have used pkg on the system, it may prompt you to fetch and install it.
+The following software must be installed at minimum.
+If this is the first time pkg has been used on the system, it fetch and install itself.
 Say yes to the prompts to do so.
-Once it is finished, you can then finish installing the needed software.
+Once it has completed, finish installing the needed software.

 Instructions are given for both the port and the package as some software may not have a package.
 Try the pkg command first as it is